Instructions for setting up the environment to upload files to Azure Blob Storage.

 RadCloudUpload can upload files to Azure Blob Storage.
 It is built on the top of Windows Azure Blob Storage Service in .NET.
 To work properly, the control needs a reference to some of the client libraries included in the Windows Azure Storage which is a part of Windows Azure SDK for .NET.

 The Windows Azure Storage package is distributed through a NuGet feed and can be easily installed through the Package Management Console.

-|Telerik.Web.UI version||Targetting .NET 4.0 and later||Targetting .NET 3.5|
+|Telerik.Web.UI version||Targeting .NET 4.0 and later||Targeting .NET 3.5|

 |>= 2014.1.225||Install-Package WindowsAzure.Storage -Version 3.0.2||Install-Package WindowsAzure.Storage -Version 22.214.171.124|

 |< 2013.3.1324||Install-Package WindowsAzure.Storage -Version 126.96.36.199||Install-Package WindowsAzure.Storage -Version 188.8.131.52|

 3.0.2, only the

 Microsoft.WindowsAzure.Storage.dllassembly with version

 184.108.40.206is used by RadCloudUpload.

 220.127.116.11, only the

 Microsoft.WindowsAzure.StorageClient.dllassembly with version

-6.0.6002.18488 is used by RadCloudUpload.
+6.0.6002.18488is used by RadCloudUpload.

 From the RadCloudUpload's smart tag choose Azure as provider tag and open the Configuration Wizard:

 When Ensure Container is checked, the control will create a new Container if it doesn't exists.
 In case it is not checked and the Container doesn't exists - an exception will be thrown.

 Uploading in Azure is done in chunks of 2MB in size.
 In order to upload files larger than 4MB, it is needed to increase the maximum allowed file size.
 For more details please refer to this article.
 The chunks that were cancelled during the uploading are removed automatically by Azure.